Climate Change Initiatives

 Eco-Friendly Products

-Kaneka Group has focused on eco-friendly management since fiscal 2017.
+Kaneka Group has focused on eco-friendly management since FY2017.
 We have enhanced and expanded our lineup of eco-friendly products, which we define as products that help reduce the burden on the natural environment compared to conventional products at the customer use, disposal, and recycling stages (see the table below).

 Eco-friendly products have been defined as follows.